-Do you want to build your own Drone?
+Do you want to build your first Drone?
 If so, then this is the Best Complete Beginners guide for building your own drone.
 We start with the basic concepts and we are trying to help drone enthusiasts and hobbyists to start building their first drone.
 After that, We’ll recommend you all the parts for your first built.
 Read our drone building guide and build your first camera drone.

 Unmanned Aerial Vehicle(UAV) also known as “Drones” are gone quite popular over the last few decades.
 But since these multi rotors are upgraded with FPV (First Person View) and 1080P HD Camera, they have increased in popularity all over the world.

-Now, everyone want his own drone and building a drone is much fun as compare to buying an expensive drone.
-Apart from Drone Racing, these multi rotors could be used for surveillance purposes, rescue operations and aerial photography.
+Now, everyone wants his own drone and building a quadcopter is much fun as compared to buying an expensive drone.
+Apart from Drone Racing, these multi rotors could be used for surveillance purposes, rescue operations, and aerial photography.
 Aerial Photography allows you to capture spectacular and stunning photographs from different perspectives.

-Flying a FPV drone will allows you to experience the world through bird’s-eye view.
-However, these quad copters could cost you a lot of money and still after spending a fortune, you’re not fully satisfied with the features.
+Flying an FPV drone will allow you to experience the world through bird’s-eye view.
+However, these quadcopters could cost you a lot of money and still after spending a fortune, you’re not fully satisfied with the features.
 So why don’t you make your own drone?
 You could update it as the way you want.

 Drone Built Basic Part List

-In order to built a drone you will need specific parts, now I will talk about in detail for you so at the time when you are building a drone you should know which one to select.
+In order to build your first drone you will need specific parts, now I will talk about in detail for you so at the time when you are building a drone you should know which one to select.
 You’ll need to select:

 - Flight Controller